telosnetwork/gas-oracle-bridge/evm/README.md

 It has a public `gasPrice` variable as well as a `getPrice()` view function

-It has a restricted `setPrice(uint)` functional only callable by the Antelope contract EVM address.
+It has a restricted `setPrice(uint)` function only callable by the Antelope contract EVM address.

 ## Test